top of page

 Gary competing in the 2017 world champs at high altitude and in 34 degrees C heat; an extreme test of cardiovascular health and capacity.

-The following guidelines apply to all intense sports and exercise, but especially to those that have the tendency to start with a BANG! and sometimes stop that way as well.
+The following guidelines apply to all intense sports and exercise, but especially to those that tend to start with a BANG!
+And sometimes stop that way as well.

 What does medical research have to say about sudden cardiac death during exercise?